-If you configure the backing store for the NFS exports with VxVM, create DiskGroup and Mount resources for the mount point that you want to export.
+- If you configure the backing store for the NFS exports with VxVM, create DiskGroup and Mount resources for the mount point that you want to export. - 2 If the backing store for the NFS exports is configured using LVM, configure the LVMVolumeGroup resource plus the Mount resource for the mount point that you want to export.